 fromControl Panel

-and change the Location to match the new volume. - You can’t delete the shared folder as DSM complains about being used by the Docker application.
+, and changing the Location to match the new volume. - You can’t delete the shared folder as DSM complains about being used by the Docker application.
 Even if you edit the storage location in the Docker config file

 /var/packages/Docker/etc/dockerd.json

 , you can’t delete the shared folder.
-The best option is to stick with it. - Docker service runs under root user irrespective of the user who installed it from
+The best option is to stick with it. - Docker service runs under the root user irrespective of the user who installed it from the

 . - If you manage Docker from DSM, then you are all set.
-If you want to access Docker from the command line, you need a little more configuration, assuming non-root log-in.
+If you want to access Docker from the command line, you need a little more configuration, assuming a non-root login.

 Docker is installed and run as a root user.
 If you look at the permissions on the docker.sock

-you will see it has both user and group of the root.
+, you will see it has both the user and group of the root.

 $ ls -l /var/run/docker.sock